-4. Work down the neck, squeezing and massaging however feels good.
+4. Work down the neck, squeezing and massaging whichever way feels good.
 Move the head and neck to accommodate your actions, tipping the head forwards, backwards or from side to side.
 Massage the back of the neck and stroke down the front of the neck until you reach the chest area.

 5. With one hand, hold the opposite elbow and tip your head toward the arm that is being held.
-Make a loose fist with the free hand, and begin tapping the opposite shoulder, focusing on the muscles around the neck and shoulder, and as far down the back as you can reach.
+Make a loose fist with the free hand and begin tapping the opposite shoulder, focusing on the muscles around the neck and shoulder and as far down the back as you can reach.

 7. Begin to tap across the chest area, tapping normally as you breathe out and more gently when you need to inhale.

 8. Bend at the hips and fold forwards with your legs slightly bent.
-Release the head, neck and shoulders towards the floor and begin to tap the centre and sides of the back, moving to the lower back, the hips and then the buttocks.
+Release the head, neck and shoulders toward the floor and begin to tap the centre and sides of the back, moving to the lower back, the hips and then the buttocks.
 Use more force on the buttocks if you feel a lot of tension.

-9. Tap down the outside of the legs to the ankles, and up the inside of the legs to the top of the thighs.
+9. Tap down the outside of the legs to the ankles and up the inside of the legs to the top of the thighs.
 Repeat three to five times, ending at the feet.
 Using your fingertips and focusing on one foot at a time, rub the Achilles tendon, ankles, heels and the top of the foot.
 (If you experience pain in the back or feel light-headed, do this sitting down, on the floor or a chair.)